kjetilk/doe-sparql/README.md

   Statistical Design of Experiments to SPARQL Endpoint Evaluation" by Kjernsmo & Tyssedal is published here.

-Work to package the code in an R package is in progress, patches to 4store and scripts to run the experiments described are in this directory.
+Here, you will learn how to download and install the R code developed for the study.
+You will then learn to build, install and run several 4store instances with different degradation.
+You will finally be pointed to other documentation to actually run the study.

 This experiment has been run on Debian GNU/Linux and a Ubuntu derivative.
 Detailed instructions may differ to other operating